Whf99/RDEA/README.md

 ## Release status

 This is a limited public release prepared for peer review.
 It documents the interfaces used by the segmentation pipeline and provides a dependency-free contract test.
-The core implementation is intentionally withheld to protect the work before acceptance.
+The core implementation is withheld prior to acceptance.

 **Full source code coming soon:** the complete source code will be released after the paper is accepted.